Qumulo/docs/_includes/content-reuse/admin-guides/connecting-to-external-services/creating-using-access-tokens-to-authenticate-external-services-qumulo-core.md

 1. Confirm that there is nothing else relying on the old access token by disabling it first.
 If this causes any disruptions then you can re-enable it while you resolve the issue.

-1. To delete the old access token, run the {% include qq.html command="auth_delete_access_token" %}.
+1. To delete the old access token, run the {% include qq.html command="auth_delete_access_token" %} command.